 Note: If you do not already have SQL Server Express installed and you try to install a server

 termbase or servertranslation memory, Lingo will prompt you to install SQL Server Express 2012.
-This version of SQL Server Express is supported on Windows 7, Windows Server 2008 R2, Windows Server 2008 Service Pack 2, and Windows Vista Service Pack 2.
-However, it is not supported on Windows XP or Windows 8.
+This version of SQL Server Express is supported on Windows 7, Windows Server 2008 R2, and Windows Server 2008 Service Pack 2,.
+However, it is not supported on Windows 8.
 If necessary, you can manually install another version of SQL.

 To download and install the latest version of SQL Server Express, go to: